The Streams platform leans heavily on domain-driven design (DDD). We call these domain abstractions streams

 , hence our namesake.

 An example could be configuring a domain model (a stream) for a website's pages, users of an application, or feedback submissions from a form.
+Streams describe your data structures.

-You can define stream configurations in the streams/
+Using JSON files, you can define stream configurations in the streams/

 .